The Ultimate Guide to Using Nature’s Toothbrush

 The Gouania Lupuloides is a climbing vine which grows in Jamaica.
 It starts to foam when chewed due to the saponins.
 I used it for a week.
 Previous to this I was using a plant based toothpaste.
 So far the chew stick appears to be as effective as the toothpaste.

-There is also a powdered version of the Gouania Lupuloides, which is just as pure as the stick with all the benefits, but may easier and more inclusive to use for those who find chewing the stick use difficult.
+There is also a powdered version of the Gouania Lupuloides, produced by Yaga Lifestyle, an amazing company processing Jamaican herbals in a traditional way.
+I liked the products so much I became an affiliate.
+The powder is just as pure as the stick with all the benefits, but may easier and more inclusive to use for those who find chewing the stick use difficult.

 The great Nigerian musician, Fela Kuti, had this to say about the chew stick, for which there are many types in Nigeria: